Kristie Mewis: Senior team

 In January 2013, Mewis was called to the national training camp by head coach Tom Sermanni in preparation for a friendly match against Scotland.
 She made her debut for the senior team on February 9, 2013, against Scotland and was placed on the roster for 2013 Algarve Cup.
 Mewis scored the game-opening goal in the third minute of a friendly match against South Korea on June 15, 2013, near her hometown in Massachusetts.

 After earning 15 caps between 2013 and 2014, Mewis fell off the national team radar.
 Following a five-year absence, she was called back up to a USWNT talent identification training camp in December 2019 by new coach Vlatko Andonovski.
 She was called to the full senior team training camps in both October and November 2020 prior to a friendly against the Netherlands.
 Mewis came on as a second-half substitute against the Netherlands, marking her first appearance in over six years, and scoring in the 70th minute.
 Her second international goal came 2,722 days after her first in June 2013, the longest span between goals in team history.

 In October 2020, after winning the Challenge Cup with the Houston Dash, Mewis credited her improvement in form to the process of recovering from an anterior cruciate ligament injury she suffered in 2018, particularly citing how it forced her to re-evaluate her competitive mentality.
 Following her recovery, Mewis returned the Dash in May 2019, and her improved form was rewarded with her first national team call-up in more than three years.

 On June 21, 2023, Andonovski named Mewis to the United States squad for the 2023 FIFA Women's World Cup in Australia.
 While she did not feature during the group stage, she made her first World Cup appearance during the game against Sweden, coming on in the last minute of extra time before the penalty shootout.
 With her first and only touch in the World Cup, Mewis converted her shot, putting the U.S. up 3–2.
 However, the team went on to miss three of the next four penalties, eliminating the U.S. from the World Cup in the Round of 16.

 Personal life

 Mewis is the older sister of Sam Mewis, who also played on the United States women's national soccer team.
 She previously dated Houston Dash teammate Rachel Daly.
 Since the beginning of 2021, Mewis has been in a relationship with Australian soccer player Sam Kerr.
-Mewis and Kerr are engaged as of late 2023.
-On November 18, 2024, she announced that she and Kerr were expecting their first child, due in May 2025.
-They later confirmed that they welcomed a baby boy named Jagger.
+Mewis and Kerr were engaged in 2023 and married in December 2025.
+They have a son, born in May 2025.

 Television and film

-Mewis appeared in the Netflix documentary series Under Pressure, which follows the U.S. women's national soccer team as they compete in the 2023 World Cup.
+Mewis appeared in the Netflix documentary series Under Pressure: The U.S. Women's World Cup Team, which follows the U.S. women's national soccer team as they compete in the 2023 World Cup.
 The docuseries premiered on December 12, 2023.